joshuabdixon/UK-Energy-Demand-Time-Series/README.md

 ## 🔍 Responsibilities

 **Team Lead**
-I served as the **team leader**, providing overall direction for the project, coordinating tasks, and ensuring the group met its milestones.
+I served as the **team leader**, providing overall direction for the project, coordinating tasks, and quality assurance.

 **Multivariate Analysis Lead**
 I was also primarily responsible for the **multivariate analysis** and the key insights presented in the final report.
 This included: